civio/medicamentalia/_articles/superbugs.en.md

 ## Veterinary use

-Spain has a population of meat producing animals of around 7 million tons, it in third place just behind Germany (8,526,000 tons) and France (7,165,000 tons), according to the [2013 ESVAC report](http://www.ema.europa.eu/docs/en_GB/document_library/Report/2015/10/WC500195687.pdf).
-Despite being only third in the production table, it leads when looking at purchase of antibiotics: 2201.9 tons were sold in Spain in 2013, more than in any other European country, followed by Germany with 1,527.2 tons, according to data provided by pharmaceutical companies.
+Spain has a population of meat producing animals of more than 7 million tons, it in second place just behind Germany (8,749,000 tons), according to the [2014 ESVAC report](http://www.ema.europa.eu/docs/en_GB/document_library/Report/2016/10/WC500214217.pdf).
+Despite being only second in the population table, it leads when looking at purchase of antibiotics: 2,965.5 tons were sold in Spain in 2014, more than in any other European country, followed by Italy with 1,441.6 tons, according to data provided by pharmaceutical companies.

 The report calculates the milligrams of antibiotic consumed per kilogram of meat sold.
-In 2013, with a ratio of 317.1, Spain was only behind Cyprus.
-The use of antibiotics that year increased considerably: It went from 1,693 tons in 2012 to 2,202 in 2013, that is, from 242 milligrams per kilogram to 317.
+In 2014, with a ratio of 418.8, Spain was also the leader.

 <p class="video-container-caption" style="margin: 0">Sales of antibiotics in mg of active ingredient by kg of meat, by country (mg/PCU) in 2014</p>
 <div class="video-container antibiotics-graph-container">